zhichen9/zhichen9.github.io/_pages/cv.md

 <h2>Contact</h2>
 <p>
-If you are interested in my research or would like to discuss potential collaborations, please do not hesitate to contact me.
+If you are interested in exchanging ideas or discussing potential collaborations, please feel free to contact me.
 I am always happy to connect with researchers, students, and professionals who share similar interests.
 </p>